 For high-performance applications, such as AI, key measures for network performance include throughput, latency, and congestion.
 Throughput is dependent on the total capacity of the network for quickly transmitting a large amount of data.
 Latency refers to the total delay on the network when performing a transaction across the data center network.
 When the traffic load exceeds the network capacity, congestion occurs.
 Packet loss is a factor that seriously affects both throughput and latency.
 Data loss in a network may cause a series events that deteriorate performance.
 For example, an upper-layer application may need to retransmit lost data in order to continue.
 Retransmissions can increase load on the network, causing further packet loss.
 In some applications, delayed results are not useful, and the ultimate results can be discarded, thus wasting resources.
-In other cases, the delayed result is just a small piece of the puzzle being assembled by the upper-layer application that has now been slowed down to the speed of the slowest worker.
-More seriously, when an application program does not support packet loss and cannot be restored to continue, a complete failure or damage can be caused.
+In other cases, the delayed result is just a small piece of the puzzle being assembled by the upper-layer application program does not support packet loss and cannot be restored to continue, a complete failure or damage can be caused.